Skip to main content

 Most children with emerging special educational needs and disabilities (SEND) do not require specialist resources or enhanced levels of staffing to access and be included in their local early years setting.
 With an inclusive approach to implementing the EYFS and in line with their duties under the Equality Act (2010), most early years settings are able to successfully include and address the needs of children with a wide range of SEND.

 However, it is recognised that there may be times when a short term, targeted and measured intervention, or additional resource would support a child to make progress and improve outcomes.
-Where this is beyond the provision ordinarily available or expected within an early years setting, support may be available through the Inclusion Fund.
+Where this is beyond the provision expected to be ordinarily available within an early years setting, support may be available through the Inclusion Fund.

 The fund is available to ensure the inclusion of children with additionalneeds in early education /childcare.